How to Migrate Your Website to a New Host (2026 Step-by-Step)

 Your Migration Roadmap: Next Steps

-Website migration is a methodical process, not a risky gamble.
+A website migration is a methodical process, not a risky gamble.
 Follow the checklists in this guide, choose the method that matches your setup, and test thoroughly before making the switch.

 Here is your action plan: